Working-Class Experiences in Higher Education

 1. Dr Alice Storey (BCU): Working-Class Academics

-Dr Storey shared the initial findings from her Working-Class Academics study (see overview above).
+Dr Storey shared the initial findings from her Working-Class Experiences study (see above).
 The participants discussed the thematic findings, having conversations about how their own experiences related to the data, bringing fresh perspectives and suggesting new ideas for future research.
 The group affirmed a key sub-theme of the data, that a support network for working-class staff and students at BCU is needed.

 1. Dr Tara Lai Quinlan (UoB): Tracking Young People’s Lived Experiences